What is the Wealth Effect?

 The Wealth Effect and Spending

 The wealth effect theory posits that, in general, consumers are more likely to spend, and significantly so, when portfolio performances are high.
-Such a situation occurs in a bull market, when stock prices are up, which means that portfolios regularly see higher profits.
+Such situations occur in a bull market, when stock prices are up and portfolios regularly see higher profits.

 The wealth effect theory comes with a psychological component.
-A higher portfolio performance leads portfolio holders – consumers – to see themselves as wealthier individuals, meaning they are likely to spend more and more money on non-essential or luxury items.
+A higher portfolio performance leads portfolio holders – consumers – to see themselves as wealthier individuals.
+This makes them likely to spend more and more money on non-essential or luxury items.

 Real World Impact of the Wealth Effect